gguerini/uscis_status/README.md

-# USCIS Status Checker
+# USCIS Status Checker Gem

-Easy way to check multiple application statuses from USCIS website.
+This gem makes it easy to check multiple application statuses from USCIS website, without visiting the USCIS website.

 ## Important